aditya-jaishankar/aditya-jaishankar.github.io/_pages/publications.md

 My publications span a wide diversity of experimental and theoretical work across  soft matter physics and surface science.
 Full text copies of these papers are available upon request.

-14. Jusufi, A., A. Jaishankar, K. Onodera, J. Vreeland, A. R. Konicek, H. Watanabe, T. Sato, K. Manabe, K. Yamamori, and A. M. Schilowitz.
-"Adsorption properties of molybdenum based FMs on boron-doped DLC."
-Wear 426 (2019): 805-812.
+14. Jusufi, A., Jaishankar, A., Onodera, K., Vreeland, J., Konicek, A.R., Watanabe, H., Sato, T., Manabe, K., Yamamori, K. and Schilowitz, A.M., 2019.
+Adsorption properties of molybdenum based FMs on boron-doped DLC.
+Wear, 426, pp.805-812.
 <br>[DOI: 10.1016/j.wear.2018.12.008](https://doi.org/10.1016/j.wear.2018.12.008)

 13. Jaishankar, A., Jusufi, A., Vreeland, J.L., Deighton, S.P., Pellettiere, J.R. and Schilowitz, A.M., 2019.
 Adsorption of stearic acid at the iron oxide/oil interface-theory, experiments and modeling.
 Langmuir.